Complexity Drives Need for Experienced Managers

 In many companies, as the leader reaches this Stage, activity levels within the company increase ten-fold and the leader starts throwing people at the activity.
 The irony is that when they do this, they create a more complex organization that is more difficult to manage.
 As a result of throwing people at the problem, they end up in Stage 5 too quickly and find they haven’t set the necessary systems in place to create a sustainable infrastructure to handle these new levels of complexity.

 One of the primary ways to address this problem is to hire experienced or professional managers.
 A leader may want to start with their sales area or their operational area first.
 By bringing on managers who know what their job is – individual who have been there, seen it and done it – a Stage 4 company stands a better chance of getting the necessary systems in place needed to manage this Stage of Growth.
 If you decide to promote managers from within your organization rather than via outside hires, it will be critical to provide them structure education and training to help them be effective managers.
-(In Stage 4 and need Effective Managers?
+(Are you in Stage 4 and need Effective Managers?
 Learn about ReWild Group’s Exceptional Manager Program)

 One of the goals in Stage 4 is to strengthen internal departments – work on making them individual fiefdoms in which there is friendly competition among the different departments.
 By strengthening the internal structure and operational efficiency of individual departments, the entire company becomes stronger.
 Having strong managers of these departments to define and implement the necessary small department structures will be key to successfully navigating through this Stage.